jamktiko/tc-productlab-manual/tc-productlab-manual.md

 After few yearly incremental upgrades it was decided that Ticorporate as it was is at its end.
 The course was split in half and that process gave birth to Ticorporate Demo Lab and Ticorporate Product Lab.
 Year after that, the course was pushed forwards half a year, causing Demo Lab to start on 2nd year BIT students spring semester and Product Lab to start on 3rd year students autumn semester.

 Demo Lab is mandatory for all BIT students and Product Lab is a part of elective professional studies.
 Demo Labs purpose is basically the same as it was in every other year, to teach students how software projects and its roles work and to build a strictly defined game or software in a group setting.
-Product Labs purpose is to give students a chance to prove their worth and teach them how to create financially responsible product.
+Product Labs purpose is to give students a chance to prove their worth and teach them how to create financially responsible product

-**This document is created to describe objectives and activities of Product Lab.**
+**This document is created to describe objectives and activities of Ticorporate Product Lab 8.**

 ## Application phase